onefoursix/streamsets_job_metrics_to_snowflake/README.md

 <img src="images/data3.png" alt="data3" width="700"/>

-Or course. many more queries, analytics, dashboards, and anomali detection routines can be applied to this data.
+Or course, many more queries, analytics, dashboards, and anomaly detection routines can be applied to this data.

 ### Todo